 Rush helps battle the invisible wounds of war

-In February 2014, Rush launched the Road Home Program: The Center for Veterans and Their Families at Rush.
+In February 2014, Rush launched the The Road Home Program: The National Center of Excellence for Veterans and Their Families at Rush.
 There, a staff of outreach coordinators, licensed clinical social workers, licensed clinical professional counselors and doctors address the full range of challenges facing veterans suffering from trauma-induced disorders and injuries, as well as the unique needs of family members.
 In fact, many of the program’s staff members are veterans themselves.

 The center offers a range of services: